rishikaa1/feynn-labs/Project 1: AI Product Prototyping for Small Businesses/README.md

 ## Target Audience

-OptiChain is built for SME owners, supply chain managers, and operations heads who face challenges such as:
+OptiChain is designed for SME owners, supply chain managers, and operations heads who face challenges such as:

 - Inaccurate inventory tracking
 - Lack of real-time data visibility